M0LTE/pi-transceiver/software/system/README.md

 2. Reboot by issuing the command `sudo reboot`
 3. Connect back up to the Pi using SSH once it has rebooted

+### Enable I2C

+I2C is not enabled by default.
+Enable it by running `sudo raspi-config` on the Pi, then selecting Interface Options, I2C, Enable.
+No need to reboot.

 ### Run the rig controller software

 To fetch a working copy of the software: